joldie/recipe-website/README.txt

 Website for posting and finding vegan food recipes.

-Written in PHP/HTML/CSS/JS using a Mongo database
+Written in PHP / HTML5 / CSS3 / vanilla JS, using a Mongo database

 This is a small project with the main goal of improving my web development skills.